JoannafKonik/challenge_portfolio_Joanna/README.md

 FOCUSLY colors are muted and reflect the character of the APP.
 They are coherent with the content.

-In FOCUSLY APP there are no linking or redirecting to external pages which is a good practice because everything the user needs is inside the application.
+In FOCUSLY APP there is no linking or redirecting to external pages which is a good practice because everything the user needs is inside the application.
 ### Jak byś usprawnił aplikację?
 Co byś w niej poprawił.
 Czy masz jakiś pomysł na dodatkową funkcjonalność?
 Unfortunately, in many places navigating the FOCUSLY APP is not intuitive.

-“Plus” button redirect user to homepage instead to e.g. “Your goal” form.
+“Plus” button redirect user to the homepage instead to e.g. “Your goal” form.

-After changing language to english APP loses part of resources.
-Some functionalities are not available or are available only in limited extent.
+After changing language to english APP loses part of its resources.
+Some functionalities are not available or are available only to a limited extent.

 Using APP as a guest, “Sign up” and “Log in” functionalities are available from Settings level which makes it difficult to access.
 “Log out” button is available only from Settings level too.
-All this functionalities should be placed to Home Page.
+All these functionalities should be placed on the homepage.